antD97/RestrictedRockets/readme.md

 - `Max rockets` (default: 2)
   - The number of rockets players are permitted to use before having to land/be still in water.
 - `Allow client override` (default: false)
-  - Whether players are allowed to configure their own "max rockets" value.
+  - Whether players are allowed to configure their own "max rockets" setting.
 Players are forced to use the server wide "max rockets" value otherwise.

-- `Safe elytra break` (default: true)
+- `Slow fall on elytra break` (default: true)
   - Whether slow falling is activated on players whose elytra was temporarily broken after using more than the max number of rockets.
 - `Allow client override` (default: true)
-  - Whether players are allowed to configure their own "safe elytra break" value.
-Players are forced to use the server wide "safe elytra break" value otherwise.
+  - Whether players are allowed to configure their own "slow fall on elytra break" setting.
+Players are forced to use the server wide "slow fall on elytra break" value otherwise.

 - `Rockets tip` (default: true)
   - Whether the "remaining rockets" actionbar text is displayed on initial flight, rocket use, and rocket reset.